-William Sherman is a Professor of Architecture, an Associate Vice President for Research, and the Founding Director of the OpenGrounds initiative of the University of Virginia.
-OpenGrounds will provide the places and programs that inspire creative research at the confluence of technology, science, the arts and humanities.
+William Sherman is a Professor of Architecture, Associate Vice President for Research in Design, Arts and the Humanities, and the Founding Director of the OpenGrounds initiative of the University of Virginia.
+OpenGrounds provides a place and programs that inspire creative research at the confluence of technology, science, the arts and humanities.
 New programs and spaces will serve as catalysts for cross-disciplinary research collaborations and new institutional partnerships to inspire the conception, development and implementation of transformational ideas.

 As an architect and educator, his teaching and design research examine dynamic cultural and environmental processes through synergies between architectural design and complex systems ranging in scale from human physiology to global energy flows.